ARCTraining/hpc2-software/book/course/theory.md

 The term Library is also used for the name of a collection of related files, such as in /usr/share or as a package, eg tensorflow.
 ```

 * configuration - these files contain strutured data that programs use to configure parameters and settings to use during execution.
 * scripts and code - these files contain code (instructions) that form (a part of) a program.
-Generally scripts can be run directly (BASH, python), code files need to be pre compiled to run (C, Java)
+Generally scripts can be run directly (Bash, Python), code files need to be compiled to run (C, Java)
 * headers - These are a specific type of include file that that specify declarations and interfaces, but do not provide any implementations .
 They allow programmers to create standardised, compatible data structures and reusable code.

 ## Software